Sundays in London are a delight. We don’t want to brag but we’ve got them down to a fine art (clearly bragging).

 Catch a Film at One of London’s Swanky Cinemas

-Cinema has been undergoing something of a revival in recent years – until the craziness of this year hit and put a stop to all things fun (well, that’s how it feels anyway).
+London’s cinema scene has been undergoing something of a revival in recent years.
 The small cinemas we’ve come to love need our help more than ever before and, let’s face it, it’s not exactly a hardship to cosy up to a brilliant film, glass of vino in hand is it?
 Sounds like a pretty perfect Sunday evening in London to me.

 It’s also a good idea to check out the screenings at uber-local offerings like the David Lean Cinema in Croydon as their lineups are thoughtfully curated and extend way beyond what you’ll find in the sprawling multiplexes.